DjangoGirls/tutorial/en/deploy/README.md

 ### Collecting static files.

-We you wondering what "whitenoise" thing was?
+Were you wondering what "whitenoise" thing was?
 It's a tool for serve so-called "static files".
 Static files work differently on servers compared to on our own computer, and we need a tool like "whitenoise" to serve them.

 We'll find out a bit more about static files later in the tutorial, when we edit the CSS for our site.